aristocratious/docusaurus-mvp/docs/get-started/faq.md

 ### What ongoing support do you provide after implementation?

 We provide training, documentation, and ongoing optimization support.
-Many clients choose ongoing partnerships for continuous improvement and adaptation to changing needs.
+We can establish ongoing partnerships for continuous improvement and adaptation to changing needs.
 We also build internal capacity so your team can manage and evolve systems independently.

 ## Organizational Development Questions